overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Is the current window accelerated and is OSR |GPU| acceleration is supported for this machine.

-:::info
-This function name is misspelled.
+Note that the function name is misspelled.
 It is kept this way for backwards compatibility.

+:::warning
+The OSR acceleration feature is is no longer supported and maintained.
 :::

 Parameter              | Type                                              | Description                                                               |